-As of Februa ary 28

-Key estimates CGU 2023 2022

-Revenue growth rate

-This is the average annual compound growth rate in revenue that is derived from management's forecast and is based on external available information, such as GDP and industry growth rate within the region.
-Mozambique Portugal Spain Karooooo Logistics 16% 15% 19% 51% 17% 10% 16%

-The growth rate applied for revenue is considered to be the main driver of profitability and hence free cash flow.
+As of Februar y 29/28 Key estimates applied in value in use calculation CGU 2024 2023 Revenue growth rate · This is the average annual compound growth rate in revenue that is derived from management's forecast and is based on external available information, such as GDP and industry growth rate within the region.
+Mozambique Portugal Spain Karooooo Logistics N.A.
+16% 19% 27% 16% 15% 19% 51% The growth rate applied for revenue is considered to be the main driver of profitability and hence free cash flow.
 CGUs are at different maturity levels in their business cycles and hence will reflect considerably different growth rates.
 The various geographical markets the CGUs operate within also have differences in their economies which have been taken into consideration.
-The growth rate determined by management is based on historical data from both external and internal sources and is consistent with reported global telematics growth forecasts for the medium to long term and with the assumptions that a market participant would make.

-Terminal growth rate

-The estimated rate of growth after the five-year forecast period.
-This rate is informed primarily by external forecasts about Mozambique 8% 8%

-economic activity by region.
-Changes in these rates are reflective of changes in market views on the economic growth in those Portugal 2% 1%
+The growth rate determined by management is based on historical data from both external and internal sources and is within the range of reported global telematics growth forecasts for the medium to long term and with the assumptions that a market participant would make.
+Terminal growth rate The estimated rate of growth after the five-year forecast period.
+This rate is informed primarily by external forecasts about economic activity by region.
+Changes in these rates are reflective of changes in market views on the economic growth in those regions.
+Mozambique Portugal Spain Karooooo Logistics N.A.
+2% 2% 5% 8% 2% 2% 5% Discount rate The rate reflects the specific risks relating to the country and industry in which the entity operates.
+These rates were determined using externally available information.
+The rates were determined using the Weighted Average Cost of Capital model.

-regions.
-Spain 2% 1%

-Karooooo Logistics 5% -

-Discount rate

-The rate reflects the specific risks relating to the country and industry in which the entity operates.
-These rates were Mozambique 31% 30%

-determined using externally available information.
-The rates were determined using the Capital Asset pricing model and Portugal 19% 16%

-adjusting for risk.
 The rate is a pre-tax rate.
-Spain 19% 17%

-Karooooo Logistics 38% -
+Mozambique Portugal Spain Karooooo Logistics N.A.
+16% 16% 35% 31% 19% 19% 38%